Sustainable Organization Growth and Profitability through Strategy Driven Organizational Change

+Strategic issues must clearly relate to specific strategic problems facing the organization; additionally, they must be specific to the particular organization or industry.
 Analysis is the process of organizing and presenting information in an analytical way/manner that assists in better defining the problem scope or narrowing down its causes so that solutions may be more effectively created.
 This includes such things as determining what caused the problem, why does it continue to exist, will it go away on its own, how long has it existed, how serious is it, how soon does it have to be solved, and what internal and external factors contribute to the problem.

 Problem analysis requires you to build a model of the problem, collect some data and information to test your hypotheses and assumptions underlying the problem to even discover what the real problems are to solve.
-The process is akin to an "empirical discovery loop" that enables systematicdiscovery and formulation of problems in complex real world situations such as strategy and policy making.
-Decising how to solve a problem once its been stated creates the need for more information and data gathering, and analysisand synthesis.
+The process is akin to an "empirical discovery loop" that enables systematic discovery and formulation of problems in complex real world situations such as strategy and policy making.
+Deciding how to solve a problem once its been stated creates the need for more information and data gathering, and analysis and synthesis.

 A statement (model) of a strategic issue should contain three (3) elements:

 Strategic Issues Diagnosis Outputs

-I am a computer scientist interested in modeling of complex business systems, and model-driven analysis and evaluation of strategic management and operations management and the interplay between them.
-Specifically, I am interested in the use of modeling to improve understanding of strategy, its formulation, implementation and execution,
+I am a computer scientist interested in modeling complex business systems, and strategic management processes to drive analysis and evaluation of strategic decision making and decisions.
+Specifically, I am interested in the use of modeling to improve organization managers shared understanding of strategy and its influence of organizational behavior and change.
+And how this understanding informs management's decisions and actions in effectively managing strategy formulation, implementation and execution,